-Seasonal global sea level pressure changes have been shown to be inconsistent with simulated internal variability (Giannini et al., 2003; Gillett et al., 2005; Gillett and Stott, 2009; Wang et al., 2009c), but changes in sea level pressure in regions of extratropical cyclones (mid- and high latitudes) have not formally been attributed to anthropogenic forcings (Gillett and Stott, 2009).
-However the trend pattern in atmospheric storminess as inferred from geostrophic wind energy and ocean wave heights has been found to contain a detectable response to anthropogenic and natural forcings with the effect of external forcings being strongest in the winter hemisphere (Wang et al., 2009c).
-Nevertheless, the models generally simulate smaller changes than observed and also appear to under-estimate the internal variability, reducing the robustness of their detection results.
-New idealized studies have advanced the physical understanding of how stormtracks may respond to changes in the underlying surface conditions, indicating that a uniform SST increase weakens (reduced cyclone intensity or number of cyclones) and shifts the stormtrack poleward and strengthened SST gradients near the subtropical jet may lead to a meridional shift in the stormtrack either towards the poles or the equator depending on the location of the SST gradient change (Deser et al., 2007; Brayshaw et al., 2008; Semmler et al., 2008; Kodama and Iwasaki, 2009), but the average global cyclone activity is not expected to change much under moderate greenhouse gas forcing (O'Gorman and Schneider, 2008; Bengtsson et al., 2009).
+Seasonal global sea level pressure changes have been shown to be inconsistent with simulated internal variability (Giannini et al., 2003; Gillett et al., 2005; Gillett and Stott, 2009; X.L.
+Wang et al., 2009a), but changes in sea level pressure in regions of extratropical cyclones (midand high latitudes) have not formally been attributed to anthropogenic forcings (Gillett and Stott, 2009).
+However, the trend pattern in atmospheric storminess as inferred from geostrophic wind energy and ocean wave heights has been found to contain a detectable response to anthropogenic and natural forcings with the effect of external forcings being strongest in the winter hemisphere (X.L.
+Wang et al., 2009a).
+Nevertheless, the models generally simulate smaller changes than observed and also appear to underestimate the internal variability, reducing the robustness of their detection results.
+New idealized studies have advanced the physical understanding of how storm tracks may respond to changes in the underlying surface conditions, indicating that a uniform SST increase weakens (reduced cyclone intensity or number of cyclones) and shifts the storm track poleward and strengthened SST gradients near the subtropical jet may lead to a meridional shift in the storm track either toward the poles or the equator depending on the location of the SST gradient change (Deser et al., 2007; Bravshaw et al., 2008; Semmler et al., 2008; Kodama and Iwasaki, 2009), but the average global cyclone activity is not expected to change much under moderate greenhouse gas forcing (O'Gorman and Schneider, 2008; Bengtsson et al., 2009).
 Studies have also emphasized the important role of stratospheric changes (induced by ozone or greenhouse gas changes) in explaining latitudinal shifts in storm tracks and several mechanisms have been proposed (Son et al., 2010).
-This has particularly strengthened the understanding of the southern hemisphere changes.
-According to Fogt et al. (2009) both coupled climate models' and observed trends in the Southern Annular Mode (SAM) were found to be outside the range of internal climate variability during the austral summer.
+This has particularly strengthened the understanding of the Southern Hemisphere changes.
+According to Fogt et al. (2009) both coupled climate models and observed trends in the SAM were found to be outside the range of internal climate variability during the austral summer.
 This was mainly attributed to stratospheric ozone depletion (see Section 3.4.3).

 In summary, there is medium confidence in an anthropogenic influence on the observed poleward shift in extratropical cyclone activity.
 It has not formally been attributed.
 However indirect evidence such as global anthropogenic influence on the sea level pressure distribution and trend patterns in atmospheric storminess inferred from geostrophic wind and ocean wave heights has been found.
-While physical understanding on how anthropogenic forcings may influence extratropical cyclone storm tracks has strengthened, the importance of the different mechanisms in the observed shifts is still unclear.
+While physical understanding of how anthropogenic forcings may influence extratropical cyclone storm tracks has strengthened, the importance of the different mechanisms in the observed shifts is still unclear.

-The AR4 reported that in a future warmer climate, a consistent projection from the majority of the coupled atmosphereocean GCMs is fewer mid-latitude storms averaged over each hemisphere (Meehl et al., 2007b), a poleward shift of storm tracks in both hemispheres (particularly evident in the southern hemisphere), with greater storm activity at higher latitudes (Meehl et al., 2007b).
+The AR4 reported that in a future warmer climate, a consistent projection from the majority of the coupled atmosphere-ocean GCMs is fewer mid-latitude storms averaged over each hemisphere (Meehl et al., 2007b) and a poleward shift of storm tracks in both hemispheres (particularly evident in the Southern Hemisphere), with greater storm activity at higher latitudes (Meehl et al., 2007b).